terryc321/advent-of-code-2019/day2/haskell/README.md

 there is a lot going on underneath the hood to be sure.

-## what is containers ?
+## what is the "containers" package ?

-Data.Map and Data.Set is found in containers package
+Data.Map and Data.Set is found in containers package , i think.

 ## performance